 According to Statista, there are some 3.8 billion smartphones in the world today and 4.88 billion mobile phones.
 That means some 48 percent of the global population owns a smartphone.

 With streaming apps and simple internet access, your radio station in Kansas can potentially reach audiences in Australia, Korea, or Nigeria.

 A physical radio is really only good for one thing – picking up radio signals from a starkly limited geographic area.

 With internet radio, however, you can reach people on a plethora of devices like smartphones, computers, gaming consoles, car entertainment systems, smart TVs, and smart home entertainment systems like Amazon’s Echo and Google Home.

 Get on the podcast train

-You can do this either as content creators or as hosts for other people’s podcasts – while of course charging a small fee for use of your equipment and perhaps even getting yourself a cut of their podcast’s revenue.
+You can do this either as content creators or as hosts for other people’s podcasts – while, of course, charging a small fee for use of your radio equipment and perhaps even getting yourself a cut of their podcast’s revenue.

 Better listener data